Artemonim/Edu2025_Python/README.md

 Welcome to my Python Learning Repository!

 This repository contains the code I write while taking an interactive Python course.
 The repository is public, and I plan to develop it as I progress through the current and future courses.
-Eventually, I aim to showcase this repository to potential employers on my GitHub account.
-This project will also reflect my GitHub activity.

 ### Structure